eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-05_the-world-s-top-10-cities-to-spend-cryptocurrencies.md

 - - -

-This page is synchronized from the post: [The World's Top 10 Cities to Spend Cryptocurrencies ... ](https://steemit.com/@deanliu/the-world-s-top-10-cities-to-spend-cryptocurrencies)
+This page is synchronized from the post: ['The World''s Top 10 Cities to Spend Cryptocurrencies ... '](https://steemit.com/@deanliu/the-world-s-top-10-cities-to-spend-cryptocurrencies)